dsbrown1331/birl/README.md

 ```
 git pull
 ```
 6. Make a new branch for your experiments. **Please stay on this branch when running the experiment**.
-Result files are written to the `results/` folder after each experiment, and this ensures everyone's files do not override one another's.
-It also makes it easier for us to access the results by just checking out your branch!
+Result files are written to the `results/` folder after each experiment, so it's easier for us to access the results by just checking out your branch!
 Please make sure the branch follows the naming format, e.g. `results-atrinh` or `results-narwhal`.
 ```
 git checkout -b results-<any unique identifier you want>
 ```